Bin-Ji/Bin-Ji.github.io/README.md

-# tanshuai0219.github.io
+# Bin-Ji.github.io
-This is the homepage of Shuai Tan: https://tanshuai0219.github.io/
+This is the homepage of Bin Ji: https://bin-ji.github.io/